syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Overview.md

 # SfDataGrid

-The data grid control is available in Xamarin.Forms, Xamarin.Android, Xamarin.iOS and Xamarin.macOS.
+The data grid control is available in Xamarin.Forms, Xamarin.Android, Xamarin.iOS.
 This helps to create entirely customizable features and is used to display and manipulate large amounts of data in a tabular view.
-The following table lists the key features of this control in Xamarin.Forms, Xamarin.Android, Xamarin.iOS and Xamarin.macOS.
+The following table lists the key features of this control in Xamarin.Forms, Xamarin.Android, Xamarin.iOS.

-I> Xamarin.Forms is unique and offers a single language(C#) and runtime that works across all the three mobile platforms of iOS, Android, and UWP.
+I> Xamarin.Forms is unique and offers a single language(C#) and runtime that works across all the three mobile platforms of iOS, Android, UWP and macOS as well.
 So, the data grid for Xamarin.Forms works in all the three platforms.

 <table>
 <tr>